 The pace of change across 2020 could be described as “warp speed.”

-With so much on-the-fly development and quick changes to safety protocols, training requirements, and work processes, a major corporate learning trend in 2021 will find businesses turning to pre-made training materials.
+With so much on-the-fly development and quick changes to safety protocols, training requirements, and work processes, a major corporate learning trend will find businesses turning to pre-made training materials.

 For example, two content curation tools that stand out include:

 - PinPoint workforce: Offers a library of pre-built microlearning and performance support content that can be quickly implemented company-wide

 - Lessonly: Features pre-built trainings tailored to your needs (i.e., sales, customer service, remote work)

 Each of these options allow companies to rapidly create training or to rely on tested, crowd-sourced programs.

 4. Performance support blurs the lines of training